harnix/gmap-slam/README.md

 # TRAXSTER using ROS (Robot Operating System) and V-REP (robot simulator)

+###Description
 This is a project in partial fulfilment of the undergraduate study of systems engineering, univeersity of lagos.
 It is a simulator of the Traxster robot by RoboticsConnection to perform SLAM.
-I put it on here so it can be improved. https://www.youtube.com/watch?v=WXGIw6eK2No
+I put it on here so it can be improved.
+This simulator is for testing of algorithm before running it on the hardware. https://www.youtube.com/watch?v=WXGIw6eK2No

 <img src="picture/real_traxster.jpg">

 <img src="picture/world.png">

+* Control the mobile robot in the `vrep` simulation environment with keyboard
+* roslaunch ros nodes
 * Build 2D grid map with laserscan data avia `rviz`
-* Control the mobile robot in the `vrep` simulation environment with keyboard
 * Image Recognition and localization
 * Visual Servoing (follow the yellow ball)
-* roslaunch ros nodes

 <img src="picture/rqt_graph.jpg">